 The needs of the child are regularly reassessed by an independent institution and parents can always appeal against the decision.
 Parents have an important role to play in the school: they can take part in meetings concerning their child and are invited to get involved in school life.

-Preparing a child with special needs for a move abroad is much the same as with all children.
+When relocating with a csn, preparing the child with special needs is much the same as with all children.
 However, a change of language might be a further challenge for a child with special needs, and could pose problems for optimal development.
 For children suffering from difficulties in verbal communication, switching language might be less tough, if they are already accustomed to communicating with gestures.
 In this case they quickly manage to make themselves understood.

 Daniel says that his son soon felt at ease with a dynamic team.
 He has found a way to make himself understood and there are clear signs that he now understands English.
 However language can be a barrier for parents dealing with follow-up procedures for their child.
 Indeed Daniel had to struggle to carry out all the paperwork in English and to /understand the exchanges during consultations with his son.

-Daniel thinks that having one of the parents available to help the child to find a balance in the host country is even more important than for the average expat family.
+Daniel thinks that having one of the parents available to help the child to find a balance in the host country when relocating with a csn, is even more important than for the average expat family.
 He can envisage both parents having a professional activity only once everything has been organized and some extra help has been found, which in certain countries means additional high costs.

 When one leaves one’s home country, it is essential to give some thought returning home after the experience abroad.
 A child who no longer lives in France loses the right to an invalidity card and to special education allowances (AES) provided by the family allowances fund.
 It is a good idea to start organizing the return, if possible, a year in advance, to allow time to find a place in a welcoming structure best suited to the child’s particular needs and to reacquire administrative and financial rights as soon as possible.